Ecofin US Renewables Infrastructure Trust

-Of the 22 funds in the AIC’s renewable energy infrastructure sector (see page 19), only two are focused exclusively on the vast US renewable energy generation industry, and the other has launched a strategic review which may result in it being taken over.
-This could leave RNEW as a unique pure play on the US renewables market (described from page 6 onwards).
+Of the 22 funds in the AIC’s renewable energy infrastructure sector (see page 19), only two are focused exclusively on the vast US renewable energy generation industry, and the other has, for reasons that we find hard to fathom, launched a strategic review which may result in it being taken over.
+This will likely leave RNEW as a unique pure play on the considerable opportunity presented by the US renewables market (described from page 6 onwards).

 Virtually 100% of the power generated by RNEW’s investments is sold under long-term fixed-price power purchase agreements (PPAs) to investment-grade quality purchasers.
-Ecofin says that this helps to give RNEW predictable, US dollar-denominated cashflows that are uncorrelated to broader securities markets.
+This helps to give RNEW predictable, US dollar-denominated cashflows that are uncorrelated to broader securities markets.

 Strong ESG credentials